Baltimore-area Jewish leaders comforting communities during deadly attacks in Israel

 "I have many members of my congregation who spent the holidays in Israel and they can't get out now, but they're not staying in shelters hiding," Rabbi Kaplan said.
 "They're out there digging graves to bury their loved ones."

-Blue and white ribbons and prayer cards are on display at the Jewish Community Center in Owings Mills where Executive Director Barak Hermann is also in touch with friends and family in Israel.
+Blue and white ribbons and prayer cards are on display at the Jewish Community Center in Owings Mills where Chief Executive Officer Barak Hermann is also in touch with friends and family in Israel.

 He's asking for prayers and support for the Jewish community.